tranthethang/owp-common-container/dev_tools/README.md

 ### Connecting External Services

-To connect your application containers to the dev_tools network and access these services, add the following configuration to your `docker-compose.yml`:
+To connect your application containers to the dev_tools network and access these services, add the following configuration to your `docker compose.yml`:

 ```yaml
 services: